DanyloKalinchuk/Greenhouse-Monitoring-and-Automation/README.md

 On a ***data request*** (received *Request message*), *SCADA process* goes through the list of last received *SENS_FRAME* structure for each sensor and gather the ***active*** ones.
 *Sensor* is identified as ***active*** if the last *SENS_FRAME* was received during the period of 2.5 *Sensor cycles* (1 cycle equals to the value of *SENSOR_DELAY*).
 *SCADA process* sends the number of the active sensors and then each of theirs *SENS_FRAME*.
+After receiving *SENS_FRAMEs*, *Web process* checks if each received *sensor ID* already has an *inner ID* associated with it and if none, *Web process* assigns one by adding a corresponding record in the *Sensors* table.

 On a ***configuration request*** (received *Configuration message*), *SCADA process* reads 2 values for each environment parameter (*x_perf* and *x_error*) and sets corresponding values inside of *Actuator* objects.